caltechlibrary/cl-js/about.md

 ## cl-js 1.0.0

-v1 of CL-js is the first version written in TypeScript to support feeds.library.caltech.edu &gt;&#x3D; 1.6.
-The user interface components, e.g. BuilderWidget and CL-feeds-ui.js have been migrated to web components and implemented as part of CL-web-component project.
-With v1 release of CL-js two platforms are targeted, ES6 friendly evergreen web browsers and Deno.
+v1 of CL-js is the first version written in TypeScript.
+The TypeScript is transpiled into JavaScripts and is available at &lt;https://feeds.library.caltech.edu/modules/&gt;.

+Legacy JavaScript, while still available in the &quot;scripts&quot; directory, is depricated.
+This includes the fomer &quot;ui&quot; JavaScript includes.
+Moving foward the UI elements are being developed in the [CL-web-components](https://caltechlibrary.github.io/CL-web-components) project.
+These will become available on &lt;https://feeds.library.caltech.edu&gt; at somepoint in the future.

+With this release of CL-js both evergreen browsers and JavaScript/TypeScript runtimes are targeted.
+Development takes place using Deno 2 and testing is done using Firefox.

 ### Authors